 PSPB 6222.
 Accounting and Finance for Publishers.
 2 Credits.

-Fundamentals of accounting from a publisher's perspective; accounting and financial reporting for a publisher's operating results and what these results mean in terms of financial success and viability.
+Accounting and financial reporting for a publishing organization’s operating results, with an emphasis on evaluating what these results mean in terms of financial success, new business ventures, and sustainability.

 PSPB 6232.
 Production Management.
 3 Credits.